cubewise-code/bedrock-5/FAQ.md

 ## ❓ Why should I use Bedrock?

-Using Bedrock ensures **standardization and scalability** in Planning Analytics projects:
+Using Bedrock ensures **standardization and scalability** in IBM Planning Analytics projects:

-- Reusable, modular TI codebase
+- Reusable, modular TI codebase.
-- Faster development cycles
+- Faster development cycles.
-- Reduced learning curve for new developers
+- Reduced learning curve for new developers.
-- Transparent, auditable processes
+- Transparent, auditable processes.
-- Improved scalability for large datasets and concurrent users
+- Improved scalability for large datasets and concurrent users.

 ---